"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Abstract

 \section{Abstract}

-We introduce mappings between function spaces on smooth (super)manifolds, which are generally nonlinear and which generalize the pullbacks with respect to smooth maps.
-The construction uses canonical relations and generating functions.
-The formal category arising here is a ``formal thickening'' of the usual category of supermanifolds.
-(It is very close to the category of symplectic micromanifolds and their micromorphisms considered recently by A.~Weinstein and A.~Cattaneo--B.~Dherin--A.~Weinstein.)
-We also give a parallel construction for odd functions, based on odd symplectic geometry.

-As an application, we show that such a mapping gives an $L_{\infty}$-morphism of the algebras of functions on homotopy Schouten manifolds if the master Hamiltonians are related by a canonical relation.
-There is a parallel statement for homotopy Poisson manifolds.
-We discuss possible applications to $L_{\infty}$-bialgebroids.
+We introduce mappings between spaces of functions on (super)manifolds that generalize pullbacks with respect to smooth maps but are, in general, nonlinear (actually, formal).
+The construction is based on canonical relations and generating functions.
+(The underlying structure is a formal category, which is a ``thickening'' of the usual category of supermanifolds; it is close to the category of symplectic micromanifolds and their micromorphisms considered recently by A.~Weinstein and A.~Cattaneo--B.~Dherin--A.~Weinstein.)
+There are two parallel settings, for even and odd functions.
+As an application, we show how such nonlinear pullbacks give $L_{\infty}$-morphisms for algebras of functions on homotopy Schouten or homotopy Poisson manifolds.